 Spending data for this program, as well as other loan programs, is not included in the Conservation Almanac.
 Between 1998 and 2008, the program provided more than $328.9 million in loans for land acquisition projects.

 The real estate transfer tax is New York’s primary land conservation funding source.
 This dedicated revenue is filtered through the Environmental Protection Fund to support the purchase of land for parks and open space across the state.

-In 1996, voters approved the Clean Water/Clean Air Bond Act, which dedicated $1.75 billion for the conservation of land for open space, watershed protection, wildlife habitat, farmland, recreation, parks, trails, greenways, and forests.
+In 1996, voters approved the $1.75 billion Clean Water/Clean Air Bond Act, which included $150 million for the conservation of land for open space, watershed protection, wildlife habitat, farmland, recreation, parks, trails, greenways, and forests.
 Funds from these state bonds have been exhausted.

 Conservation easements held by private organizations, municipalities, and state agencies other than the Department of Environmental Conservation (DEC) must be registered with DEC under the law (ECL Article 49-0305.4).
 The law requires these entities to forward a copy of the recorded deed to DEC, which is responsible for filing and maintaining these documents.